Informfully/Experiments/experiments/tutorial/README.md

 * Step 3A-1 (**neural_preparation/combine_train_test_user_history.py**): Extract user history from the EB-NeRD behavior file (this combines the history in the training and test set for each user, because the neural models’ input is limited to only one user history file).
 The following two combination steps exist:
    * a) For users that are both in the training and validation set: Keep the history of the train **history.parquet** file.
-   (The history in the validaiton set can be ignored, as it is a copy of the training history.)
+   (The history in the validation set can be ignored, as it is a copy of the training history.)
    * b) For users only appear in the validation set: Use the history info from **history.parquet**.
    (The validation history can be used for training purposes, as the prediction task is tone on the impressions only, and not on any history.)